juliancorrea/react-native-redux-thunk-login/README.md

 ## react-native-redux-thunk-login
-A example of transition screen using ReactNativeBase seed project with redux, redux-thunk and jsonserver for simulates API request
+A real example of transition screen using ReactNativeBase seed project with redux, redux-thunk and jsonserver for simulates API request

 ## Get Started